dmpstats/sCRM/inst/app/markdown/landing_intro_text.md

 - Faster simulations, thanks to `{stochLAB}`

-*__sCRM__ was developed by DMP Statistical Solutions Ltd and HiDef Aerial Surveying Ltd. This is a BETA version and the app and is currently undergoing testing.*
+__sCRM__ was developed by DMP Statistical Solutions Ltd and HiDef Aerial Surveying Ltd. This is a BETA version and is currently undergoing testing.